iker-gonzalez/cub3d/README.md

 ## Game
-To play this game you can use any map of your choice as long follow the following rules:
+To play this game you can use any map of your choice as long as follows the following rules:

 * The extension needs to be `.cub`
 * It must be surrounded by walls `1`